SAP/open-resource-discovery/docs/details/articles/grouping-and-bundling.md

 The [**Consumption Bundle**](../../spec-v1/interfaces/document#consumption-bundle) groups APIs and Events together that can be consumed with the credentials and auth mechanism.
 Ideally it also includes instructions and details how to request access and credentials for resources.

-API and Event resources MAY be assigned to 0..n Consumption Bundles All resources that are part of the same consumption bundle MUST theoretically be accessible through the same set of credentials.
+API and Event resources MAY be assigned to 0..n Consumption Bundles.
 Consumption Bundles are only applicable to APIs and Events where the described application itself manages the access and credentials.

+All resources that are part of the same consumption bundle MUST theoretically be accessible through the same set of credentials.
 In practice however, there are usually more fine-grained access control permissions like RBAC that further restrict access based on user / client identity.
 Those are currently not described in ORD and the Consumption Bundle should therefore describe the "maximum possible scope" that is theoretically possible.